-Every day we are learning lots of new and different things – gaining the knowledge, skills and understanding that we will need to become successful adults.
-By finding out more about how we learn, and how we can improve our learning, we will be better equipped for meeting the many challenges ahead of us.
+Explaining the theme: Our brain is special because we can use it to learn lots of new and different things every day, enabling us to gain the knowledge, skills and understanding that we will need to become successful adults.
+By finding out more about how we learn, and how we can improve the way that we learn, we will be better equipped for meeting the many challenges ahead of us.

 In this unit, we’ll be ﬁnding out: